GREEN POLICY

 The Ritz supports a charity called CleanConscience, which recycles toiletries and gifts them to charities in the UK and aid organisations abroad.

 We donate partly used soap and toiletries to charity.
-With the assistance of mainly disabled volunteers, CleanConscience creates fresh bars of soap, which are then gifted to humanitarian aid organisations.
+With the assistance of predominantly disabled volunteers, CleanConscience creates fresh bars of soap, which are then gifted to humanitarian aid organisations.

-Part-used bottled toiletries are decanted and re-bottled for charities that help at-risk people in the UK while plastic bottles are recycled.
+Part-used bottled toiletries are decanted and re-bottled for charities that help at-risk people in the UK and the plastic bottles are recycled.

 Air